mmiele/TechnicalNotes/BotFramework/Authentication/bot-oauth-cleanup.md

 When embedding a Web Chat control in a web page, you can use a either a **secret** or, better, a **token** you obtain at runtime.
 For more information, see [Connect a bot to Web Chat](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-channel-connect-webchat?view=azure-bot-service-4.0).

+When you create a bot with Azure Bot Service, the Web Chat channel is automatically configured.
+This channel allows users to interact with your bot directly in a web page.

 ## User authentication

 At times a bot must access secured online resources on behalf of the user.
 To do that the bot must be authorized.
 This is because to perform certain operations such as checking email, checking on flight status, or placing an order, the bot will need to call an external service such as Microsoft Graph, GitHub, or a company's REST service.
 OAuth is used to authenticate the user and authorize the bot.
+The user's identity is used to provide role-based access control, as well as to serve personalized content.

 > [!NOTE]
 > Two macro-steps are involved for a bot to access a user's resources.